 Piriformis Syndrome Diagnosis

-After years of negative tests for the determination of my chronic pain, I finally found the right physician to perform the right test.
+After years of negative test results in the search for the cause of my chronic pain, I finally found the right physician to perform the right test.
 Or, more accurately, I was finally referred to the right physician.
 In February 2012 I had a Provocative EMG.
 I can’t stress this next point enough…a Provocative EMG is not the same test as a Standard EMG!